 So what exactly is STAR?
 The system is mounted to the front of a police cruiser.
 It is a laser-aimed dart about the size of a small soda or soup can.
 When the dart hits the rear of the target vehicle, it attaches by way of an adhesive and a magnet.

-The dart itself is a GPS locator that sends the location of the target vehicle back to a police communications center.
+The dart itself is a GPS locator that sends the location of the target vehicle back to a police communications centre.
 This allows the police to no longer have to keep visual contact with the vehicle.
 The OPP can safely back off to a safer speed and take the pressure off the fleeing driver to hopefully allow them to slow down to avoid causing a collision or injury.
 The target vehicle can be safely tracked from a distance.
 Perhaps allowing other police to create a roadblock further down the road or to wait for a safer location to effect a traffic stop.

 There is the obvious weakness that the dart could possibly fall off the vehicle.
 Or the driver could stop their vehicle to remove the dart if they were aware of it.
 However, STAR adds a potentially useful tool for law enforcement that can be used in conjunction with other tools such as spotter aircraft and regular vehicle pursuit.